 The Index includes provisions for the replacement of futures contracts as they approach maturity.
 This replacement takes place over a period of time in order to lessen the impact on the market for the futures contracts being replaced.
-With respect to each Index Commodity, the Fund employs a rule-based approach when it 'rolls' from one futures contract to another.
-Rather than select a new futures contract based on a predetermined schedule (e.g., monthly), each Index Commodity rolls from one contract to another futures contract that is intended to generate the most favorable 'implied roll yield' under prevailing market conditions.
+With respect to each Index Commodity, the Fund employs a rule-based approach when it "rolls" from one futures contract to another.
+Rather than select a new futures contract based on a predetermined schedule (e.g., monthly), each Index Commodity rolls from one contract to another futures contract that is intended to generate the most favorable "implied roll yield" under prevailing market conditions.
 Where there is an upward-sloping price curve for futures contracts, the implied roll yield is expected to be negative, which is a market condition called "contango".
 Contango exists when contract prices are higher in distant delivery months than in nearer delivery months, typically due to costs associated with storing a given physical commodity for a longer period.
 Rolling in a contangoed market will tend to cause a drag on returns from futures trading.
 The Index's selection of a new futures contract on an Index Commodity in such market conditions is designed to minimize the impact of negative roll yield.
+Additionally, in instances of particular market stress, futures contracts for the month next to occur (e.g., the April 2022 futures contract available in March 2022) may trade significantly lower than futures contracts with delivery in later months, typically indicating an oversupply of the reference commodity, in what is referred to as a "super contango" market.
+Should a super contango exist (as occurred for the May 2020 WTI futures contract in late April 2020), the drag on returns may be exacerbated and ripple effects may impact the performance of futures contracts with later delivery months.

-Conversely, where there is a downward-sloping price curve for futures contracts, the implied roll yield is expected to be positive, which is a market condition called backwardation.
+Conversely, where there is a downward-sloping price curve for futures contracts, the implied roll yield is expected to be positive which is a market condition called backwardation.
 Backwardation exists when prices are higher for contracts with shorter-term expirations than those with longer-term expirations, a condition that is typically associated with commodities that are consumed quickly instead of being held in storage.
 Rolling in a backwardated market will tend to enhance returns from futures trading.
 The Index's selection of a new futures contract on an Index Commodity in such market conditions is designed to maximize the impact of positive roll yield.
 The Index takes the impact of implied roll yield into consideration by selecting, as the replacement for an expiring futures contract, the futures contract with a delivery month within the next thirteen months that generates the most favorable implied roll yield under the current market conditions.

 Returns from futures trading are called excess return, which is the combined return based on the spot prices of Index Commodities and the roll yield from trading Index Contracts.